Tampa Bay Lightning: Contention for the Stanley Cup and one playoff absence (2014–2018)

-Conference Finals and continuing contention

 The Lightning had a slow start to the 2015–16 season.
 The season was filled with controversy for the team, starting off with the contractual questions regarding captain Steven Stamkos and with the former third overall pick Jonathan Drouin publicly requesting a trade and being suspended from the organization.
-The Lightning picked up their play at the beginning of 2016 and set the franchise record to nine consecutive wins on March 5, 2016, when Alex Killorn scored with 42.5 seconds remaining in overtime to propel the Lightning to a 4–3 victory over the Carolina Hurricanes at Amalie Arena.
+The Lightning picked up their play at the beginning of 2016 and set the franchise record to nine consecutive wins on March 5, 2016, when Alex Killorn scored with 42.5 seconds remaining in overtime to propel the Lightning to a 4–3 victory over the Carolina Hurricanes at the then Amalie Arena.
 On March 26, 2016, the Lightning announced cornerstone defenseman Anton Stralman had suffered a fractured leg in their game against the New York Islanders at home.
-Stamkos was out of the lineup for the team's game on April 2 against the New Jersey Devils in Tampa; GM Steve Yzerman announced after the game that the captain would miss one-to-three months due to a blood clot in his arm.
+Stamkos was out of the lineup for the team's game on April 2 against the New Jersey Devils in Tampa; general manager Steve Yzerman announced after the game that the captain would miss one-to-three months due to a blood clot in his arm.
 Due to unfortunate circumstances, the team had no other option but to bring Drouin back to the team.
 The Lightning ended up finishing second in the Atlantic Division and would once again face the third-seeded Detroit Red Wings in the first round of the playoffs.

-The Lightning defeated the Red Wings in five games after winning 1–0 at Amalie Arena.
-Next up, the Islanders (who had recently defeated the Panthers to win their first playoff series since the 1992–93 season) would face the Lightning.
-In Game 1, the Islanders defeated the Bolts 5–3.
-The Lightning would eventually answer back by winning four consecutive games in the series to defeat the Isles in five games, in large part due to back-to-back road overtime victories with goals scored by Brian Boyle and Jason Garrison.
-The Lightning were set to play against the Pittsburgh Penguins in the Eastern Conference Finals.
-In Game 1 at Consol Energy Center, star goaltender Ben Bishop would be added to the list of devastating injuries for the team as he left on a stretcher and did not return for the remainder of the series.
-Stralman would eventually return in Game 2.
-A back-and-forth series would eventually lead to a Game 7 showdown in Pittsburgh.
+The Lightning played the Detroit Red Wings in the first round of the 2016 playoffs for the second consecutive year and defeated them in five games after winning game five 1–0 at the then Amalie Arena.
+Next up, the New York Islanders (who had recently defeated the Panthers to win their first playoff series since the 1992–93 season) would face the Lightning.
+In game 1, the Islanders defeated the Bolts 5–3.
+The Lightning would eventually answer back by winning four consecutive games in the series to defeat the Isles in five games to move on to the conference finals for the second consecutive year, in large part due to back-to-back road overtime victories with goals scored by Brian Boyle and Jason Garrison.
+The Lightning were set to play against the Pittsburgh Penguins in the conference finals.
+In game 1 at Consol Energy Center, star goaltender Ben Bishop would be added to the list of devastating injuries for the team as he left on a stretcher and did not return for the remainder of the series.
+Stralman would eventually return in game 2.
+A back-and-forth series would eventually lead to a game 7 showdown in Pittsburgh.
 Lightning captain Steven Stamkos surprisingly took warmups and was in the Lightning lineup after a long absence from blood clot surgery.
-However, it was not enough, as the Lightning would fall 2–1 against the Penguins, who went on to defeat the San Jose Sharks and win the Stanley Cup.
+However, it was not enough as the Lightning would fall in the game 2–1 against the Penguins for a 4–3 series defeat, who went on to defeat the San Jose Sharks and win the Stanley Cup while the Lightning came one win short from a second consecutive appearance in the Stanley Cup Final.